Yuraygir Coastal Walk

 5-day 4-night walk along the Yuraygir Coastal Walk

 Take advantage of walking the Yuraygir Coastal Walk carrying just a daypack, with the luxury of having your gear transported between campsites.
-This beautiful coastal walk begins at the iconic surfing village of Angourie, just south of Yamba.
+This beautiful coastal walk begins at the iconic surfing village of Angourie, just south of Yamba (only 1 hour drive or shuttle bus from Ballina airport).
 We depart from Angourie Point to follow the coastline and the Yuraygir National Park for 5 days of hiking on unspoiled and pristine beaches and coastal tracks void of anyone else.
 We have 3 rivers to cross by boat along the way, which adds to the adventure of this unique coastal hike.
 During the migration season, there is no better time to see humpback whales, either heading north in May to July or heading south in July to October.
 During these months, we will be able to view the whales with binoculars we will have on these trips, and by spending extra time on some of the headlands, which we know are great spots for watching the Whales.

 We offer a 4-day version of the hike and also an option to stay in holiday house accommodation; please email to enquire about these options.